rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 HTML5 Canvas actually has a couple very useful methods for us:   [getImageData]( https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#getImageData ) and [putImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#putImageData )

 These are getters and setters for the ImageData property of the HTML canvas.
 They return an array that has the red, green, blue, and alpha (opacity) value for each pixel in the image.
 This allows us to create a model of the image as an array and run any operations we might want on it (for example, drawing a thread), then push it back to the canvas to render.
-Sounds like just what we need to complement our plain ol Javascript toolkit.
+Sounds like just what we need to complement our plain ol' Javascript toolkit.

 ##First approach